 Clairnote has a “chromatic” staff where each of the twelve notes of the chromatic scale has its own vertical position on the staff, either on a line or in one of three positions in the space between the lines.

 The pairs of two lines that make up the staff always represent the same two notes, (E and G-sharp/A-flat).
-That means the repeating line pattern corresponds with the repetition of the octave.
-This makes it very easy to identify notes because notes an octave apart always fall on “the same” line or space.
+The repeating line pattern corresponds with the repetition of the octave.
+This makes it easy to identify notes because notes an octave apart always fall on “the same” line or space.
 What looks like a “missing” middle line is actually an “internal” ledger line that represents C.

 Clairnote’s “Vertically Compressed” Chromatic Staff